WP 4: Demonstration environments

 The objective of this work package is to test and demonstrate the solutions developed within WP3 (and foundations from WP2) in laboratory and realistic environments at user partners (TRL 6) for validation and verification.
 We will also define demonstration cases and use cases for identifying the needs for joint research, development, and innovation concepts to be developed in WP2 and WP3.

 We will test and demonstrate the technologies from WP3 and models from WP2.
 The work will be split into tasks, each addressing a critical sector.
 This will give useful knowledge about which cybersecurity technologies and solutions will work for different applications and sectors.
 The feedback gained through tests will be used to improve the developed technologies (WP3) and models (WP2).
 The results from the demonstration and test activities will be the basis for finding the "best practice" for cybersecurity solutions.
 In addition to the horizontal technologies applicable to several sectors, these may need to be adapted and adjusted to the practicalities in the specific sectors.

-The combination of testing and demonstration of the horizontal technologies, together with specific sector adjustments, will allow to make guidelines and recommendations for cybersecurity solutions in a variety of sectors.
+The combination of testing and demonstration of the horizontal technologies, together with specific sector adjustments, will allow us to make guidelines and recommendations for cybersecurity solutions in a variety of sectors.
 The first part of the activity in this WP will be to develop use cases describing the tests and demonstrators at the user partners within each task.
-The user partners are expected to provide needs and requirements, to participate actively in the research work and to engage with co-designing the final, customized solutions.
+The user partners are expected to provide needs and requirements, participate actively in the research work, and engage with co-designing the final, customized solutions.

 Tasks within Work Package 4